siobhanlgorman/favoureats/README.md

   dj_database_url.parse(os.environ.get("DATABASE_URL"))
   }`
 ```
-6. Make migrations for the database
+6. Make migrations
 * In the terminal type:
 ```
 python3 manage.py makemigrations`
 python3 manage.py migrate`
 ```
-7. Store the static and media files on Cloudinary
+7. Set up Cloudinary for static and media files storage
-* Create a Cloudinary account and from the 'Dashboard' in Cloudinary copy your url into the envy.py file by typing: `os.environ["CLOUDINARY_URL"] = "your link goes here but you must remove the start so it begins with 'cloudinary://"`
+* Create a Cloudinary account and from the 'Dashboard' in Cloudinary copy your url into the env.py file by typing: `os.environ["CLOUDINARY_URL"] = "your link goes here but you must remove the start so it begins with 'cloudinary://"`
-* Add Cloudinary url to 'settings' 'config vars' in Heroku: type CLOUDINARY_URL: your url here e.g. cloudinary://
+* In Heroku  add cloudinary url to 'config vars' add in Heroku: type CLOUDINARY_URL: your url here e.g. cloudinary:// fix here??????
-* Add DISABLE_COLLECTSTATIC to Heroku 'config vars': type DISABLE_COLLECTSTATIC in the box for 'key' and '1' in the value box (note: this must be removed for final deployment)
+* In Heroku condfig vars add DISABLE_COLLECTSTATIC with value of '1' (note: this must be removed for final deployment)
 * Add Cloudinary libraries to installed apps section of `settings.py` in this order:
  ```
  'cloudinary_storage'
  'django.contrib.staticfiles''
  'cloudinary'
  ```
-* Tell Django to use Cloudinary to store media and static files.
-Type this in Static Files section of `settings.py`:
+* Connect Cloudinary to the Django app in `settings.py`:
 ```
 STATIC_URL = '/static'
 STATICFILES_STORAGE = 'cloudinary_storage.storage.StaticHashedCloudinaryStorage'